GRE2430 – Advanced Seminar in Greek I

 Course content

-This course provides you with skills and tools you need to connect your reading of texts in Greek with relevant modern scholarship in classical philology.
+This course provides you with skills and tools you need to connect your reading of texts in Ancient Greek with relevant modern scholarship in classical philology.
 In addition to reading a selection of texts in the original language, you will conduct a study on a specific topic related to these texts.
-You will receive training in presenting and critically discussing research results and ongoing debates in an academic manner, both orally and in writing.
-These skills are essential for reading more advanced texts in Greek and for continuing studies at the Master's level.
+You will gain experience presenting your own findings, both orally and in writing, as well as critically discussing research by other scholars.
+These skills are essential for reading more advanced texts in Ancient Greek, for doing more advanced work in Classics and for continuing studies at the Master's level.

 Learning outcome

-independently read and translate the selected Greek texts into Norwegian and/or English and interpret them.
+- read and translate the selected Ancient Greek texts into Norwegian and/or English as well as comment on relevant interpretative issues.

-conduct a small research project related to the syllabus texts using modern scholarly literature, databases, and other relevant tools.
+- conduct a small research project related to the texts included in the syllabus using scholarly literature, databases, and other relevant tools.

 Admission to the course